countmodula/VCVRackLunettaModula/MANUAL.md

 <b>Basic operational notes:</b>
 <li>Logic level lnputs are designated by red jacks.</li>
 <li>Logic level outputs are designated by blue jacks.</li>
+<li>Analogue inputs are designated by white jacks</li>
+<li>Analogue outputs are designated by purple jacks</li>
 </ul>

-<b>I/O Mode</b>
-There are two I/O modes available which determine the input and output levels of the modules.
-The first (and default mode) is based on the VCV Rack voltage standards.
-In this mode all logic outputs will use 10 volts as the high value and all logic inputs use schmitt triggers with the levels set at 0.1 and 2 volts for the low/high thresholds.

-The second "CMOS Schmitt Trigger" is experimental and intended to emulate the CMOS inputs on the integrated circuits that the modules represent.
-In this mode logic levels are based on the basic CMOS IC principals of a high output being equal to that of the power supply which in this case will be 12V.
-Inputs on this mode have schmitt triggers on them set at the standard 1/3 and 2/3 power suply levels or around 4 and 8 volts.

-A third mode will be avaiabe at some point which will implement modelling of the standard CMOS input in which there are no schmitt triggers on the inputs, and the threshold for the transition from one state to another is an arbitrary value and input voltages around this point will cause instability.

 <h2>Modules</h2>
-Most modules in this collection represent CMOS integrated circuits and are named after thier assocated part numbers (CDxxxx) .
+Most modules in this collection represent CMOS integrated circuits and are named after thier assocated part numbers (CDxxxx, MCxxxx etc).
 Details on how each one works can be found by searching for the part number in your favourite internet search engine.
-Any module without a CDxxxx number is outlined below.
+Any module without a CDxxxx,MCxxxx number is outlined below.

+<h3>ADC</h3>
+A simple 2 - 8 bit analogue to digital converter.
+0 volts = all bits off.
+Reference voltage sets the voltage that all bits on will represent.
+Input level can be adjusted to bring the input signal within the conversion range.

+<h3>DAC</h3>
+A simple 2 - 8 bit digital to analogue converter.
+Scale sets the voltage that all bits on will represent, offset adds or subtracts up 5 volts the result of the conversion.
+When less than 8 bits are selected, the surplus bits are ignored.
+The output light indicates the output levle relative to the selected scale.

 <h3>Buttons</h3>
 This is a set of six manual logic buttons than can be configured idividually to operate in either latched or momentary fashion via the context menu.